Current Graduate Dissertation Fellows

 Ph.D.
 Candidate in English

-Virgil completed his Georgics in 29 BCE, the same year in which Octavian’s victory at Actium brought the Roman civil wars to an end.
+Virgil completed his Georgics in 29 BCE, the same year in which Octavian’s triumphs at Rome signaled the conclusion of the civil wars.
 In celebration, Roman authorities closed the doors of the Temple of Janus.
 This act communicated to the Roman people that the entire empire was at peace.
 Despite its festive meaning, however, such a symbol represents peace as highly mutable.
 Closed doors can be opened again: peace communicated in this way makes no promise of permanence.

 Likewise, the Georgics portray peace and war as mutable states derived from the same fundamental materials.
 In Book I, sudden war compels a farmer to hurry into combat, so he forges a sword from the metal of his scythe.
 This transformation suggests that implements of war are simply implements of peace recast.
 Yet since a metal shaft can only take the form of one object at a time, we might understand the Georgics’ agricultural precepts as instructions on the labor of maintaining peace.